Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a two-site Kitaev chain

-In the sweet-spot regime ($\varepsilon_{1,2} = 0$, $\Delta = \tau = 1$), Fig.~\ref{All00compare}(e) illustrates a perfectly periodic concurrence $C$ that alternates between zero and its maximum.
+In the sweet-spot regime ($\varepsilon_{1,2} = 0$, $\Delta = \tau = 1$), Fig.~\ref{All00compare}(d) illustrates a perfectly periodic concurrence $C$ that alternates between zero and its maximum.
 Unentangled states occur whenever $\cos(\Delta t) = 0$ or $\sin(\Delta t) = 0$ in Eqs.\,(\ref{Sweet00Quantities}), yielding a period of $\pi/2$.
 Consequently, $C$ reaches its maximum at $t = (2n + 1)\pi/4$ in the genuine sweet spot of a two-site Kitaev chain.
-The behaviour of $E_G$ follows the same pattern, varying between 0 and 1, with sharp spikes at the maxima, as already observed when one onsite energy is zero in Fig.~\ref{All00compare}(d).
 Moreover, in this sweet spot regime, the return probability $R_p = \cos^{2}(\Delta t)$ also displays a simple periodic behaviour: it vanishes with period $\pi$, and each interval contains two instants of maximal entanglement.
-Specifically, the first maximum occurs as $R_p$ evolves from $\ket{11}$, where $R_p = 0$, $C = 0$, $E_G = 0$, to $\ket{00}$ where $R_p = 1$, $C = 0$, $E_G = 0$; the second maximum appears as the system returns to $\ket{11}$, see orange curve in Fig.~\ref{All00compare}(e).
-Meanwhile, the entanglement dynamics $E_d$ remains constant since the relevant coefficients have real and imaginary parts with equal magnitude of 1/2, see light green curve in Fig.~\ref{All00compare}(e) and Eqs.~(\ref{Sweet00Quantities}).
+Specifically, the first maximum occurs as $R_p$ evolves from $\ket{11}$, where $R_p = 0$, $C = 0$, $E_G = 0$, to $\ket{00}$ where $R_p = 1$, $C = 0$, $E_G = 0$; the second maximum appears as the system returns to $\ket{11}$; see orange curve in Fig.~\ref{All00compare}(d) and also Fig.~\ref{All00compare_Eg}(d) in Appendix~\ref{GME2site} for corresponding $E_G$ values.
+Meanwhile, the entanglement dynamics $E_d$ remains constant since the relevant coefficients have real and imaginary parts with equal magnitude of 1/2, see light green curve in Fig.~\ref{All00compare}(d) and Eqs.~(\ref{Sweet00Quantities}).
 The maximally entangled states generated during the dynamics in the sweet spot regime $\Delta=\tau$ and $\varepsilon_{i}=0$ can be further understood by writing the time evolved state using Eq.\,(\ref{00dynEqEnH}) as $\ket{\psi_1(t)} = (\pm\ket{00} \pm i\ket{11})/\sqrt{2}$, with the relative signs flipping whenever $\sin t$ or $\cos t$ change sign.
 This unveils that a two-site Kitaev chain at the sweet spot can generate four types of maximally entangled states.
-Nevertheless, irrespective of being or not at the sweet spot, Fig.~\ref{All00compare}(a-e) demonstrate the precise control over entanglement generation, where maximal entanglement states can be maintained or restore a separable state.
+Nevertheless, irrespective of being or not at the sweet spot, Fig.~\ref{All00compare}(a-d) demonstrate the precise control over entanglement generation, where maximal entanglement states can be maintained or restore a separable state.
+This level of control is primarily because of the small system size and the unitary dynamics considered here.
+In contrast, any coupling to an external environment will generally lead to entanglement decay \cite{PhysRevA.80.062322,delValle:11,PhysRevA.99.042320,Xu_2012}.

 Before closing this part, we point out that for the other initial separable state $\ket{\psi_2(0)} = \ket{11}$, the coefficients of the time evolved state at the sweet spot $\Delta=\tau$ and $\varepsilon_{i}\neq0$ are obtained using Eq.\,(\ref{tes_num}), Eq.\,(\ref{spectrumEqEnH}), and Eq.\,(\ref{eigenstateEqEnH}).
 Then, $\ket{\psi_{2}(t)}=\alpha_{2}(t)\ket{00}+\delta_{2}(t)\ket{11}$, where $\alpha_2(t) = -\left[ N_3^2(\lambda_4/\Delta)e^{-i\lambda_3 t} + N_4^2(\lambda_3/\Delta)e^{-i\lambda_4 t} \right]$ and $\delta_2(t) = N_3^2 e^{-i\lambda_3 t} + N_4^2 e^{-i\lambda_4 t}$.
 Here, $N_{3}=N_{e}^{-}$ and $N_{4}=N_{e}^{+}$ given below Eqs.\,(\ref{eigenstateEqEnH}), while $\lambda_{3}=E_{e}^{-}$, and $\lambda_{4}=E_{e}^{+}$ given by Eqs.\,(\ref{spectrumEqEnH}).
 Interestingly, this time evolved state preserves the orthogonality with respect to the dynamics with initial state $\ket{00}$.
 Therefore, all entanglement quantifiers exhibit the same features as those for the $\ket{00}$ state discussed above.
 These findings therefore highlight the utility of two-site Kitaev chains for generating highly tunable maximally entangled states by means of onsite energies.